Transformative Academic Leadership with Proven Results

 Associate Dean of Academic Affairs, Franklin Cummings Tech

-• Executive authority over 85% of the college’s academic programs, a $6M budget, and 30 faculty across technical, workforce, and general education divisions
+Executive authority over 70% of the college’s academic programs, a $6M budget, and over 30 faculty across trade, technical, workforce development, continuing education, and general education divisions

-• Direct oversight of Automotive Technology, Construction Management, Electrical Engineering, HVAC&R Technology, Practical Electricity, Engineering Technology, Continuing Education & Workforce Programs, and General Education
+Direct oversight of Automotive Technology, Construction Management, Electrical Engineering, Building Energy Management, HVAC&R Technology, Practical Electricity, Engineering Technology, Continuing Education & Workforce Programs, and General Education

 Associate Dean for Academic Affairs, Cambridge College Global